 We are a leading designer, developer and global supplier of a broad range of analog semiconductor devices with a focus on III-V based products.
 III-V semiconductor materials have higher electrical conductivity and thus tend to have better performance characteristics in radio frequency, or RF, and optoelectronic applications than silicon.
 We differentiate ourselves through our high performance design and integration capabilities.
-We serve four primary target markets: wireless communications, wired infrastructure, industrial and automotive electronics, and consumer and computing peripherals.
-Applications for our products in these target markets include cellular phones, consumer appliances, data networking and telecommunications equipment, enterprise storage and servers, factory automation, displays, optical mice and printers.
+We serve three primary target markets.
+Our wireless communications, wired infrastructure and industrial and automotive electronics account for the substantial majority of our revenues.
+Applications for our products in these target markets include cellular phones, consumer appliances, data networking and telecommunications equipment, enterprise storage and servers, factory automation and displays.
+Our consumer and computing peripherals target market has historically represented a small portion of our total net revenue and we have transitioned from manufacturing and selling products to selling and licensing intellectual property relevant to this market.